Palace of the Popes in Anagni: The Counts of Segni

 Were this suggestion true, it would lend support also to the notion that Innocent had a role in the earliest structure on the site.
 However, the construction of the southern wing and two floors resting on the previous fortifications, along with the heightening of the wing to the north, would have been undertaken in the time of Innocent's next-but-one successor, Pope Gregory IX Conti, like Innocent, and a total of seven other popes, (including Clement III, Alexander IV and much later Innocent XIII), a member of the noble clan of the Counts of Segni.
 The enlargement of the east wing, on the other hand, was presumably the work of the Caetani.

-Other hypotheses have proposed that most of it was simply built by Pope Boniface VIII, while others have thought it possible to identify no less than fifteen different phases of construction, nine traceable to the 10th-11th and 15th centuries, others in the earlier 13th century effected the joining together of two separate residences of the end of the 12th century, thus creating a modest romanesque palazzetto with an adjacent tower.
+Other hypotheses have proposed that most of it was simply built by Pope Boniface VIII, while others have thought it possible to identify no less than fifteen different phases of construction, nine traceable to the 10th-11th and 15th centuries, others in the earlier 13th century effected the joining of two separate residences of the end of the 12th century, thus creating a modest romanesque palazzetto with an adjacent tower.
 This would then have been modified later in the same century according to Gothic tastes and enlarged by powerful arches mounted on tall columns.